MasoudAbdaal/tg-cybersec/READMEs/README-en.md

 Some of the channels related to security service providers, vendors, and cybersecurity academies may be of poor quality, fake, or fraudulent.
 Be careful!
 (If you have valid evidence of a channel's fraudulent activities, you can open an [issue](https://github.com/mehrazino/tg-cybersec/issues/new) or [contact me](https://telegram.me/mehrazeno) to tag the channel as "scam".)

-## Roadmap 📈
-- Server purchase
-- Custom domain
-- Add direct editing capability on the webpage
-- Add donation button
-- Make the website responsive for LTR languages
-- Tag guidance (automatic suggestions)
-- Add filters for searching
-- Special tags for nationality, language, and country
-- Add repository for groups and bots
-- Dark/Light mode
-- Add Cyberpunk theme
-- Sort by number of channel/group members
-- Show/Hide groups
-- Button to show only groups